oliversavio/oliversavio.github.io/_posts/2020-04-13-building-analytical-datalake-with-apache-spark-and-apache-hudi.md

 Here's where a framework like Apache Hudi comes into play.
 It manages this workflow for us under the hood which leads to our core application code being a lot cleaner.
 Hudi supports queries over the most up-to-date view of the data as well as incremental changes at a point in time.

 This post will introduce the core Hudi concepts and working with Copy on Write tables.

+You may follow along with the source code [here][source-code]

 ## Outline
 - [Prerequisites and framework versions](#prerequisites-and-framework-versions)